gradle/gradle-build-action/README.md

 - A subset of the Gradle User Home directory, including downloaded dependencies, wrapper distributions, and the local build cache ;

 To reduce the space required for caching, this action makes a best effort to reduce duplication in cache entries.

+State will be restored from the cache during the first `gradle-build-action` step for any workflow job, and cache entries will be written back to the cache at the end of the job, after all Gradle executions have completed.

 ### Disabling caching